 Find services, activities and events in your city:

 You might think that a winter party would be a blah affair, with the cold outside bringing everyone down.
-But alas, there is hope for the winter birthday girl or boy.
-From snow castles and candyland themes to snowball fights and sledding fun, we have the absolute best ways for those born in the “deep, dark months of winter” to celebrate their special day.
+But from snow castles and candyland themes to snowball fights and sledding fun, we have the absolute best ways for those born in the "dreary" months to celebrate their special day.

 Think familiar winter images: snowflakes, ice skates, snowballs, penguins, snowmen, snow-covered trees, mittens, hot chocolate, boots, scarves and hats.
 The invitations could be the shape of one of those images, or print the party information on a simple rectangular piece of cardstock and use a stamp of one of those images to decorate the other side.